How to Run a Business from Home Legally: Permits You Need

 The 5 Licenses and Permits You May Need for Your Home-Based Business

 It’s best not to take your chances and get proper legal permission before you venture into any home business idea.
 You don’t want to struggle so hard to make your business successful and then get it shut down by local authorities for non-compliance to the local laws.
 Below are the five basic licenses and permits you may need depending on your locality.
 These basic requirements are pretty consistent from state to state.
+Thus in this section, here are the permits and licenses to clear your “How to run a business from home legally?” query.

 1. General Business License